rejean122/Group_Project/README.md

 # Modeling-Examples
-Few examples of modeling, forecasting, data cleaning, visualizations, languages etc. I am versed in.
+Few examples of modeling, forecasting, data cleaning, visualizations, languages etc. I have used in my educational and professional experiences.